OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 For an overview of the templates, see [UX design pattern templates](http://dev.office.com/docs/add-ins/design/ux-design-patterns).

-> Important: After you customize these templates to meet your needs, be sure to test your add-in on all platforms where your add-in will be available.
-These UX design patterns were tested using Office 2016 and Windows 10.

 ## Get started

 You can get started with these design and code resources right away.
 To use these patterns in your Office Add-in: